10 financing options for cosmetic surgery

 Most of life's costlier occasions have prescribed financing options: buy a home, get a mortgage; send a kid to college, save in a 529 plan or get student loans; need a new car, sign a lease or take out a car loan.

 But what do you do if you want cosmetic surgery?
-In 2014, 10 million people underwent a cosmetic procedure in the U.S., spending a whopping $12 billion, according to the American Society for Aesthetic Plastic Surgeons.
+In 2015, Americans spent a record breaking $13.5 billion on cosmetic procedures, according to the American Society for Aesthetic Plastic Surgeons.

 |Loot for lipo: Your choices in paying

 Plastic surgery's high cost is enough to furrow anyone's brow.
 Here are 10 major choices for paying, and the pros and cons of each: